NIKHILPATIL2001/INTERN/README.md

 👋 Hi, I’m @NIKHILPATIL2001
 👀 I’m interested in  WEB PROGRAMMING / PROGRAMMING
-🌱 I’m currently learning  WEB PROGRAMMING / PROGRAMMING
+🌱 I’m currently pursuing my IT Degree
 # HOPEFULLY YOU GUYS WILL LIKE MY CONTAINED..!!